ryupold/vode/README.md

 The library is optimized for small to medium sized applications.
 In my own tests it could easily handle sites with tens of thousands of elements.
 Smart usage of `memo` can help to optimize performance further.
 You can find a comparison of the performance with other libraries [here](https://krausest.github.io/js-framework-benchmark/current.html).

 This being said, the library does not focus on performance.
-It is designed to feel nice while coding, by providing a primitive that is simple to bent & form.
+It is designed to feel nice while coding, by providing a primitive that is simple to bend & form.
 I want the mental model to be easy to grasp and the API surface to be small so that a developer can focus on building a web application instead of learning the framework and get to a flow state as quick as possible.

 ## Thanks